TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/07_lesson/lab.md

 ![tic-tac-toe](https://encrypted-tbn3.gstatic.com/images?q=tbn:ANd9GcRrA_MowUM-KZXl1CpkrQhi8W505dM3cxZG1787i9qFz8KefqFkIQ)
 * Depending on the position user gave, update the corresponding position of the board to reflect that.
 * Print the updated board out.
+* You will not need to determine the winner at this point, we will revisit this again and complete the game in Unit 4!

 ###Bonus!
 Create a variable-sized board.
 So instead of a classic 3 x 3 board, create a way for the user specify the size of the board they want to play with.